jharwell/libra/docs/startup/config.rst

 - cmake >= 3.31

-- graphviz if you want to generate API documentation.

-- doxygen if you want to generate API documentation.
+- doxygen/graphviz if you want to generate API documentation.

-- lcov if you want to do code coverage.
+- lcov/gcovr if you want to do GNU code coverage, llvm-XX if you want to do clang/LLVM code coverage.

 Compiler Support
 ----------------